Consuelo Kanaga

-Consuelo Delesseps Kanaga (May 25, 1894 – 1978) was an American photographer and writer who became well known for her photographs of African-Americans.
+Consuelo Delesseps Kanaga (May 25, 1894 – February 28, 1978) was an American photographer and writer who became well known for her photographs of African-Americans.

 Life

-Kanaga was born on May 25, 1894 in Astoria, Oregon, the second child of Amos Ream Kanaga and Mathilda Carolina Hartwig.
+Kanaga was born on May 25, 1894, in Astoria, Oregon, the second child of Amos Ream Kanaga and Mathilda Carolina Hartwig.
 Her father was a successful lawyer and judge in Ohio.
 After moving to Astoria he became the district attorney for the city, and he also traveled widely, often leaving his family behind with little notice.
 After they moved to California in 1915 her mother became a real estate broker, a highly unusual occupation for a woman at that time.
 The last name "Kanaga" is of Swiss origin, and a family genealogy traces its roots back at least 250 years.
 She spelled her first name "Consuela," at least in the 1920s and '30s, but it is generally listed now as Consuelo, a more common Spanish name.
 Her middle name "Delesseps" is said to have come from her mother's admiration for Ferdinand de Lesseps, the French diplomat and developer of the Suez Canal.

 In 1911 the family moved from Oregon to Larkspur in Marin County, California.
 In 1915 Kanaga got a job as a reporter, feature writer and part-time photographer for the San Francisco Chronicle.
 Dorothea Lange later said that Kanaga was the first female newspaper photographer she had ever encountered.
 It was there that she discovered Alfred Stieglitz's journal Camera Work and decided to become a photographer.
-Lange encouraged her to take up photography as a career and introduced her to the growing San Francisco Bay Area community of artistic photographers, notably Anne Brigman, Edward Weston, Francis Bruguière, and Louise Dahl-Wolf.
+Lange encouraged her to take up photography as a career and introduced her to the growing San Francisco Bay Area community of artistic photographers, notably Anne Brigman, Edward Weston, Francis Bruguière, and Louise Dahl.

 In 1919 she married mining engineer Evans Davidson, but they separated within two years.
-In 1922 she moved to New York in order to work as a photojournalist for the New York American newspaper.
+In 1922 she moved to New York to work as a photojournalist for the New York American newspaper.
 While in New York a co-worker at the newspaper, Donald Litchfield, introduced her to Alfred Stieglitz.
 Stieglitz worked with Kanaga to help transform her vision from photojournalism to a more artistic photographic style.
 By March 1923 she was living with Litchfield, although at the time she had not yet divorced Davidson.
 In 1924 she and Litchfield moved to California, living at times near Santa Cruz, San Francisco and Los Angeles.
 By the end of the year she had finalized divorce proceedings against Davidson, and she became engaged to Litchfield.
-The engagement lasted only six months, however, and by the end of the year they were no longer a couple.
+The engagement lasted only six months, and by the end of the year they were no longer a couple.